dzdidi/bfx_dex/Readme.md

 orders get filled.
 If there is no entry for this price on DHT, user's node begins announcing

+# Trade-offs:
+One order at time
+Restricted to single pair (new pairs can be added as separate classes)

 # TODO:
 ## OrderBook